Sienho Yee © 易 显 河 (中文简历)

 Law Review note author) and

 membership in the Bar of New York State (1994) and the Bar of the US Supreme Court (2004).
-He was also a student in some other
+He was also a student in some other most

 interesting places.

-He
+He was

-became a membre associé of Institut de Droit international (IDI) in
+elected membre associé of Institut de Droit

-2009 in Napoli at 44, and membre in
+International in 2009 in Napoli at 44, and became membre in 2013 in Tokyo.

 His experiences include being: (1) Professor of